Back to jobs

 Qualifications

-• Bachelor’s degree in human resources, Business Administration, or related field preferred
+• Bachelor’s degree in Human Resources, Psychology, Business Administration, Information Systems, or a related field preferred.

-• Strong attention to detail with proven ability to maintain data integrity across multiple systems
+• Strong attention to detail with the ability to maintain data integrity across multiple systems.

-• Demonstrated ability to work independently while thriving in a collaborative team environment
+• Ability to work independently while contributing positively in a collaborative team environment.

 The compensation range for this position is for a full-time employee in New York.
 The base salary offered will depend on qualifications, market data and internal equity.